Property managers, here are the 5 top leasing trends of 2025

 Learn More

-Here are the top six trends we’ve identified for this year.
-From renters wanting to embrace technology throughout their property search and leasing process to property managers finding ways to increase tenant retention in light of renters’ dwindling financial health, this post will provide key insights on what you can do to keep growing.
+Here are the top five leasing trends we’ve identified for this year.
+From renters wanting to embrace technology throughout their property search and leasing process to property managers finding ways to increase tenant retention in light of renters’ financial health concerns, this post will provide key insights on what you can do to keep growing.

 1. Most Renters Prefer a Digital-First Process

-The 2024 Industry Report found that 90% of renters want to complete at least some of the leasing process online.
-Renters showed this preference regardless of generation, with 96% of Generation Z, 94% of Millennials, 89% of Generation X, and 72% of the Silent Generation saying they would prefer a digital process.
+The 2025 Industry Report found that 88% of renters want to complete at least some rental processes online.
+Renters showed this preference regardless of generation, with 94% of Generation Z and Millennials all the way to 61% of the Silent Generation saying they would prefer digital processes.

 As for the technologies renters want most, ease of communication and payment are at the top priorities.
-70% of renters say they would like an online portal for tasks like making payments and submitting maintenance requests, while 61% say they would accept any method that enables them to make payments online.
-An additional 59% say that they would prefer to receive communications from property management via text message.
+75% of renters say they would like an online portal for tasks like making payments and submitting maintenance requests.
+Younger renters are most interested in a portal.
+Even so, 2 in 3 older renters look for a resident portal, as well.

 With that in mind, property managers can take the following steps to weave technology into their leasing efforts: